farao-community/farao-community.github.io/pages/docs/input-data/crac-json.md

 ### Contingencies {#contingencies}
 A CRAC contains contingencies.
 'Contingency' is the denomination which has been chosen within the FARAO internal format, but contingencies are also commonly called 'outages', 'CO' for 'Critical Outages', or 'N-k'.

-A contingency is the representation of an incident on the network ie. a cut line or a group/transformer failure, etc. In FARAO, it is modelled by the loss of one or several network elements.
+A contingency is the representation of an incident on the network i.e. a cut line or a group/transformer failure, etc. In FARAO, it is modelled by the loss of one or several network elements.
 Usually we have either a one network element loss that is called "N-1" or a two network elements loss that is called "N-2".
 For instance

 - The loss of one generator
 - The loss of two parallel electrical lines